Post three of three, in section For Teachers

 Integration

 Ultimately, spiritual psychosis is often a sign of deep sensitivity in someone.
-They are picking up on aspects of experience that most people are closed to.
+They are picking up on aspects of experience that most people are closed to, and sometimes they do not have the capacity to hold this skilfully.

-In many other cultures, these people would be identified as shamans and given the training to relate to these experiences in a healthy and meaningful way.
-While we do not have this kind of support in our modern-culture I hope that some of these ways of practicing give a sense of how this sensitivity can be related to and honed as a gift, rather than solely written off as a sickness.
+In many other cultures, these people would be identified as shamans early on and given the training to relate to these experiences in a healthy and meaningful way.
+While we do not have this kind of support in our modern culture, I hope that some of these ways of practicing give a sense of the potential for also relating to this capacity as a gift, rather than solely writing it off as a sickness.

 Once someone has the capacity to hold their experiences, it becomes easier for them to connect to the important aspects and integrate this into a healthy paradigm and worldview.